11 Things To Do At Least One Week Before Your Trip

 5. Set up travel alert with bank

 I bank with Bank of America, and they make it super easy to log into the app and set up travel alerts.
 I also have Capital One, and although you don't need to set up alerts when traveling within the US (easy!), only International, again, I just log into the app and set up alerts.
+(UPDATE: Now no alert needed for Capital One - they do monitor strange activity.)
 Regardless of who you bank with just make sure they are aware of where you are if you plan on using your cards.
 The last thing you want to happen is your card to be declined, funds not available, and your account on froze, because they are not aware.
 Remember they are protecting your money from any funny business.

 6. Get cash